 In these cases, a user would define a default storage class for a given cloud provider.
 Then, the user could put in a persistent volume claim, for say, 10GB, which StackPointCloud would then automatically provision on the cloud provider of choice.

 One could already run StackPointCloud on DigitalOcean before.
 What this new service provides a native interface from within Kubernetes itself, Baldwin explained.
-Previously, users would have to build out their own overlay file system, perhaps using CephFS or REXRay.
+Previously, users would have to build out their own overlay file system, perhaps using CephFS.
 “All of it was very manual on the user’s side,” Baldwin said.

 DigitalOcean launched its SSD-based block storage last year.
 “This will enable customers to deploy a whole new class of applications with Kubernetes on our platform and make it possible to add persistent volumes to deployments,” said Joonas Bergius, Engineering Manager at DigitalOcean, in a statement.
 “Customers will also be able to make use of StatefulSets, which will take us one step closer to being able to run data stores on Kubernetes.”